-The NovaTech division today known as Bitronics began in 1908 as the Bethlehem, PA, instrumentation group of Roller-Smith, supplying government, telecoms and mining operations with highly-reliable precision measurement devices.
-In those days, the instruments incorporated hand-marked dials, copper induction coils, jeweled bearings, and steel cases.
+Bitronics began in 1908 as the Bethlehem, PA, instrumentation group of Roller-Smith, supplying government, telecoms and mining operations with highly-reliable precision measurement devices.
 Manufacturing was labor-intensive and involved precision techniques carried out by skilled craftspersons.
 This craft-based manufacturing created a pride in quality workmanship that still resonates in our products today.
-As technology advanced, Bitronics began to design and manufacture the first all-electronic digital power meters rugged enough for continuous use in the electric utility substation.
-Acceptance of the new digital instruments in the traditionally analog world of the utility substation was accelerated by the performance and quality of Bitronics’ utility-grade products.
-By the early 1990s, Bitronics instruments had 40% of the U.S. utility substation measurement market, being specified 4-to-1 over the nearest competitor.
+As technology advanced, Bitronics designed and manufactured the first all-electronic digital power meters rugged enough for continuous use in the electric utility substation.
+Acceptance of the new digital instruments in the traditionally analog world of the utility substation was accelerated by the performance and quality of Bitronics products.
+By the early 1990s, Bitronics instruments were in use in 40% of U.S. utility substations, specified 4-to-1 over the nearest competitor.

-The D/3 Process Automation division of NovaTech LLC was previously known as Electronic Modules Corporation and later incorporated into Texas Instruments and GSE Systems.
+The D/3 Process Control and Optimization division of NovaTech LLC was previously known as Electronic Modules Corporation and later incorporated into Texas Instruments and GSE Systems.
 The D/3 Distributed Control System debuted in 1981, winning the prestigious Vaaler Award for its fusion of sequential and batch automation into the first hybrid, plant-wide DCS control system with a still-unparalleled Sequence and Batch Language (SABL) for application development.
 The D/3′s flexibility, power, and reliability led to its rapid adoption within the process control industry by many of the world’s most successful manufacturers.
 Trusted to perform in the most demanding and critical applications, D/3 is the only process control system to maintain a continuous migration path for all customer applications.
 Watch a Video About the First 25 Years of the D/3.